-A trustee since 2002, Calamos is Chairman and Global Chief Investment Officer of Calamos Investments, the firm he founded in 1977 and took public in 2004.
+A trustee since 2002, Calamos is Chairman and Global Chief Investment Officer of Calamos Investments, the firm he founded in 1977.
 With origins as an institutional convertible bond manager, the firm has grown into a global asset management firm with major institutional and individual clients around the world.
 Mr. Calamos has established research and investment processes designed to deliver superior risk-adjusted performance over full market cycles through a range of U.S. and global investment strategies including equity, fixed income, convertible and alternative investments.
 Calamos earned an undergraduate degree in Economics and an M.B.A. in Finance at the Illinois Institute of Technology (IIT).
 He joined the U.S. Air Force after graduation and spent 15 years in service, earning the rank of major.
 He has written two books on convertibles, is a frequent speaker at conferences and is often quoted in the press.
 Calamos delivered the 2007 commencement address at Benedictine University, discussing what his college philosophy courses had taught him.
 He is a member of the Advisory Council of the University Of Chicago Graduate School Of Business, and a Trustee of his alma mater.

 Claudia J. Colalillo